-Periodontal disease, also known as gum disease, is the most serious reason people have receding gums.
+Periodontal disease, also known as gum disease, is the most severe reason people have receding gums.
 This problem requires care from a dentist to keep it from getting worse.
 If you don’t stop gum disease in its early stages, you could lose teeth.

 Next, the gums pull back from the base of your teeth, allowing bacteria to slip inside the opened gaps.
 These bacteria can cause infection, which can further cause pain and inflammation.
 Infection in the gums can cause significant problems if left untreated.
 Bleeding is almost inevitable when you brush and floss your teeth during this stage.

 Luckily, you can prevent the progression of gum disease with regular dental care and trips to your dentist.
 Your dentist can offer several services to help prevent and stop gum disease or gum recession.
-These services include the following:

 Other Causes of Gum Recession

-What Can I Do About Gum Recession?
+What Can I Do About My Receding Gums?

-If you have gum recession, before making changes to your daily routine, visit your dentist.
-You could need a special cleaning called scaling and root planing to get deep in between your teeth.
+If you have receding gums, visit your dentist before changing your daily routine.
+You could need a special cleaning called scaling and root planing to get deep between your teeth.

-Regular exams allow your dentist to spot the early signs of gum recession before you develop sensitivity or other problems.
+Regular exams also allow your dentist to spot the early signs of gum recession before you develop sensitivity or other problems.
 Good dental care is one of the best things you can do to help your gums.
-Dental services offered to prevent gum recession include the following:
+Dental services to prevent gum recession include the following: